 The disadvantage of inserting the romantic trope for the leads in a drama is that the characters have the tendency to eventually turn into some annoying starry-eyed noble idiots.
 What I like about Chief Kim is that it doesn’t exactly leave the romance angle out but it tries to stay as “realistic” as possible.
 Namgoong Min and Nam Sang Mi don’t have any romantic chemistry and the Kim Sung Ryong-Yoon Ha Kyung relationship is nothing more than friendship and mutual respect between colleagues.
 Sparks fly, however, between Yoon Ha Kyung and Seo Yool.
 For a man who got swayed by his own greed and has lost his way, an equally strong but principled woman is what he needs to keep him grounded.
 Putting on the first slice of pizza on Ha Kyung’s plate is the perfect metaphor for Gluttonous Sociopath’s growth.
 The implied happy ending that the second lead actually gets the girl is rare in Kdramaland and Chief Kim does it – sweetly and convincingly.

 It’s only April but I already know that Chief Kim is easily going to be one of my top three favorite series for this year.
-With Introverted Boss and Radiant Office, it’s obvious that corporate shenanigans and quirky bosses are the trend for this season.
-Chief Kim comes out on top as it breaks Kdrama tropes with its irreverent comedy and a larger-than-life one-of-a-kind lead like Namgoong Min.
+With Introverted Boss and Radiant Office, it’s obvious that corporate shenanigans are the trend for this season but Chief Kim comes out on top as it breaks Kdrama tropes with its irreverent comedy and a one-of-a-kind protagonist.
 Loose ends are neatly tied up and if you’ve seen Remember: War of the Son, you’d know that Lee Si Un’s cameo is perfect for this bromance-filled show.
 Everyone ends up where they belong and finally, Kim Sung Ryong’s smug face totally looks like there’s a big possibility for a second season.
 Yes, please. ^^